rmosolgo/graphql-ruby/guides/limiters/runtime.md

----
-layout: guide
-doc_stub: false
-search: true
-enterprise: true
-section: GraphQL Enterprise - Rate Limiters
-title: Runtime Limiter
+# Runtime Limiter
-desc: Limit the total runtime of a client's GraphQL Operations
-index: 3
----

 `GraphQL::Enterprise::RuntimeLimiter` applies an upper bound to processing time consumed by a single client.
-It uses {% internal_link "Redis", "limiters/redis" %} track time with a [token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.
+It uses [Redis](limiters/redis) track time with a [token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.

 ## Why?

-This limiter prevents a single client from consuming too much processing time, regardless of whether it comes a burst of short-lived queries (which the {% internal_link "Active Operation Limiter", "/limiters/active_operations" %} can prevent) or a small number of long-running queries.
+This limiter prevents a single client from consuming too much processing time, regardless of whether it comes a burst of short-lived queries (which the [Active Operation Limiter](/limiters/active_operations) can prevent) or a small number of long-running queries.
 Unlike request counters or complexity calculations, the runtime limiter pays no attention to the structure of the incoming request.
 Instead, it simply measures the time spent on the request _as a whole_ and halts queries when a client consumes more than the limit.

 ## Setup